The blurring, or degradation, of an image can be caused by many factors:

 Deblurring is an iterative process.
 You might need to repeat the deblurring process multiple times, varying the parameters you specify to the deblurring functions with each iteration, until you achieve an image that, based on the limits of your information, is the best approximation of the original scene.
 Along the way, you must make numerous judgments about whether newly uncovered features in the image are features of the original scene or simply artifacts of the deblurring process.

-before passing it to the deblurring functions.
-See Avoiding Ringing in Deblurred Images for more information.
+preprocess your image before passing it to the deblurring functions.
+See

-For information about creating your own deblurring functions, see Creating Your Own Deblurring Functions.
+For information about creating your own deblurring functions, see Create Your Own Deblurring Functions.